How I Write SMART Goals and Make Them a Reality [+ Free SMART Goal Templates]

 Attainable goals are useful because they help you maintain momentum.
 It can be discouraging to miss huge targets, but consistently making small gains will encourage you to continue delivering wins.

-Each month, you'll be aiming for the familiar satisfaction of hitting your target rather than dreading another seemingly major miss.
+Each month, you’ll aim for the familiar satisfaction of hitting your target rather than dreading another seemingly major miss.

-Of course, there's still a significant amount of work required to get to where I want to be, but I'll be able to celebrate a huge achievement like doubling the number of push-ups I can do, and use that momentum to drive me in setting a goal of doing 25 push-ups soon after I achieve my goal of 20.
+Of course, a significant amount of work is still required to get to where I want to be.
+Still, I’ll be able to celebrate a huge achievement like doubling the number of push-ups I can do and use that momentum to drive me to set a goal of doing 25 push-ups soon after I achieve my goal of 20.

 Consider what you’ve done in the past in relation to the goal you’re in the process of setting, and adjust it accordingly.